ElektraInitiative/libelektra/doc/tutorials/export.md

 ## Options ##

-The kdb export command takes several available options.
+The kdb export command takes one unique option:
-They are:
-    -H --help 							which prints the help text

-    -V --version						prints info about the version

 	-E --without-elektra			which omits the system/elektra directory of keys

 ## Example ##